 2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Through staff training and platform improvements, Auburn will continue to increase transparency, efficiency, engagement and access to the City's data to show our accountability to residents.
 The City of Auburn continues to leverage datasets within the open data platforms to make data driven decisions around major issues such as budget, homelessness, racial equity and other major issues.
 Implement new automated meter reading software to provide enhanced information and reporting for better service for utility customers.
 Conversion and training for Sensus Analytics software.
 Converted to Sensus Analytics software and trained staff.
 Currently using the meter reading software for all meter reading reports.
 Implement new Sensus Customer Portal so customers can access their meter information at their convenience.
 Provide training for residents and businesses.
 Implement enhancements with the adoption of the 2019-2020 budget.
 Include new "Budget-in-Brief" with statistics and other information.
 Implemented new approach to position control and multi-year capital budgeting, and incorporated other enhancements into the 2019-2020 budget including a new "Budget-in-Brief" section.
 Continue to improve and streamline budget development process and enhance budget document to make it more readable and useful.
 Launch an updated permit software system that allows for the electronic submission of paperwork, electronic issuance/approval, and online payment and that allows 24/7 engagement with the City.
 In 2019 the department completed a major permit software conversion which provides significantly more capability.
-In 2020 the department is completing the final phase of by joining the eCityGov alliance for purpose of using MyBuildingPermit.com as the customer web portal.
-Launch participation in the eCityGov Alliance as a voting member.
-This allows the City to have a voice in how our electronic systems grow and improve over time.
+In 2020 the department is completing the final phase of by joining the eCityGov alliance for purpose of using MyBuildingPermit.com as the customer web portal. eCityGov Alliance as a voting member.
+This allows the City to Execute a contract extension with the current solid waste disposal provider through 2021, issue a request for proposal, and select a vendor to begin providing contract solid waste services in 2021.
+This will bring the entire City under one contract.
+Executed a contract extension with the current provider through 2021, and issued a request for proposal in December 2019.
+Currently evaluating proposals and will select a vendor to begin providing contract solid waste services in October 2021.
+Implement a new 10-year solid waste contract effective October 2021.
+This includes changing to hauler customer service and the hauler as the billing-agent for the City.
+This will bring the entire City under one solid waste contract.
+Continue to provide a 12-month onboarding process to emphasize the City's Core Values and Team Auburn approach.
+Continued the 12-month onboarding process and enhanced our program with the implementation of the NeoGov Onboard module in 2020.
 Streamline process for interpretation services.
 Staff introduced additional technology in the City's Customer Service Center to allow for more privacy in conversations that utilize an interpreter.
-Auburnspecific signage was created and posted in multiple languages, letting customers know how to access interpretation services.
+Auburn-specific signage was created and posted in multiple languages, letting customers know how to access interpretation services.
 Implement tools and strategies to enhance communication between the City of Auburn and customers who speak a language other than English.